vercel/next.js/docs/basic-features/font-optimization.md

 See [Google Font Display](https://nextjs.org/docs/messages/google-font-display) for more information.

+> **Note**: If you want to download and self-host a font file, then our Font Optimization will not work.
+This is by design!
+>
+> To benefit from font optimization, it's recommended to include the link of the font file in the `Head` component and fetch it from a CDN like Google Fonts.

 ## Disabling Optimization

 If you do not want Next.js to optimize your fonts, you can opt-out.